-Jurisdiction Citation and Date (code Authority (local, has this?
-(Yes/No) chapter or name of plan, date of enactment or plan adoption) county, state, federal) Responsible Person, Department or Agency Emergency Management Ordinance No - - - How has or will this be integrated with the HMF P and how does this reduce risk? ?
-Climate Change Ordinance No - - - How has or will this be integrated with the HMF P and how does this reduce risk? ?
-Other No - - - How has or will this be integrated with the HMF P and how does this reduce risk? ?
-PLANNING DOCUMENTS General/Comprehensive Plan Yes Master Plan 1999; Re- examined December 2006, November 2012, September 2022 Local Planning Board How has or will this be integrated The Master Plan guides the devel last comprehensive Master Plan is in November 2012.
-The following Elements have been adopted: • Stormwater Management Plan • Open Space and Recreation F • Amended Land Use Plan (201 • Environmental Resource Inve • Amended Housing Element and lopment of the n 1999 and si additional Ma n (2005) Plan (2012) 2) ntory (2014) e physical environment in the To ubsequent Reexamination Repo ister Plan ownship.
-Stillwate orts in December Capital Improvement Plan No - - - How has or will this be integrated with the HMF and how does this reduce risk? ?
-Disaster Debris Management Plan Yes Disaster Debris Management Plan, 2023 Local Public Works How has or will this be integrated The Disaster Debris Management for managing disaster debris in a t Plan was red cently updated in 2023.
-The plar n establishes prod Floodplain Management or Watershed Plan No - - - How has or will this be integrated with the HMF and how does this reduce risk? ?
-Consider the following: Does the plan include policies that restrict development that would increase downstream flooding?
-Does the plan include policies that restrict development that would increase sedimentation or erosion?
-Stormwater Management Plan Yes Stormwater Management Plan, March 2005 Local Engineering Plan, March 2005 How has or will this be integrated with the HMP and how does this reduce risk?
+lurio di ati an Citation and Data (and Authority (lassed has this? cliation and Date (code chapter or name of plan, date county_state Responsible Person (Yes/No) of enactment or plan adoption) federal) Department or Agency Emergency Management Ordinance No - - - How has or will this be integrated with the HMP and how does this reduce risk? ) Climate Change Ordinance No - - - How has or will this be integrated with the HMP and how does this reduce risk? ) Other No - - - How has or will this be integrated with the HMP and how does this reduce risk? ) PLANNING DOCUMENTS General/Comprehensive Plan Yes Master Plan 1999; Re- examined December 2006, November 2012, September 2022 Local Planning Board Inst comprehensive Master Plan in in November 2012.
+The following Elements have been adopted: Stormwater Management Plan Open Space and Recreation F Amended Land Use Plan (201 Environmental Resource Invest Amended Housing Element and n 1999 and si additional Ma Plan (2005) 2) ntory (2014) nd Fair Share Plan (March 2016, amended Au rts in December Jgust 2016) 2006 and most recently Capital Improvement Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk? > Disaster Debris Management Plan Yes Disaster Debris Management Plan, 2023 Local Public Works How has or will this be integrated The Disaster Debris Management for managing disaster debris in a with the HMP t Plan was rec coordinated, e and how does this reduce risk? cently updated in 2023.
+The plar environmentally responsible, and o n establishes prod d cost-effective n cedures and guidelines nanner.
+Floodplain Management or Watershed Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk? ) Consider the following:Does the plan include policDoes the plan include policie ies that restri s that restrict ict development that would inc development that would increas rease downstrea se sedimentation am flooding? or erosion?
+Stormwater Management Plan Yes Stormwater Management Plan, March 2005 Local Engineering How has or will this be integrated with the HMP and how does this reduce risk?
 The plan addresses groundwater recharge, stormwater quantity, and stormwater quality impacts by incorporating stormwater design and performance standards for new major development, defined as projects that disturb one or more acre of land.
-These standards are intended to minimize the adverse impact of stormwater runoff on water quality and water quantity and the loss of groundwater recharge that provides baseflow in receiving water bodies.
-The plan and water quantity and the loss of groundwater recharge that provides baseflow in receiving water bodies.
+These standards are intended to minimize the adverse impact of stormwater runoff on water quality and water quantity and the lass of groundwater recharge receiver the the adverse impact of stormwater runoff on water quality and water quantity and the lass of groundwater recharge the receiver the adverse impact of stormwater runoff on water quality and water quantity and the loss of groundwater recharge that provides baseflow in receiving water bodies.
 The plan describes long-term operation and maintenance measures for existing and future stormwater facilities.
 The plan also